Hi Friends of Oompf, it’s Alvan here. Today we will be talking about working towards your first pull-up!

 Negative pull ups.

 Perform this by starting at the top range of the pull up and slowly lower yourself downwards.
 You can do this by stepping on a high box or jumping up into position.
-Try to slowly lower yourself down in 10 to 15 seconds.
-4. Try working on a chin up first
+Try to slowly lower yourself down in 10 to 15 seconds, and repeat as many times as you can while conserving a proper execution form.

 Most people find doing a chin up easier than a pull up.
 The difference with these are the way you grip the bar.
 With the chin up you use more biceps making it easier than a pull up which requires more back.
 Performing a chin up first will also give you more confidence that you can actually pull yourself up.